canonical/launchpad-manual/docs/developer/explanation/database/live-patching.rst

 ``CREATE INDEX CONCURRENTLY`` cannot run inside a transaction.
-If the index cannot be built for some reason, such as trying to build a ``UNIQUE`` index on non-unique data, manual repair is needed to back out the changes.
+If the index cannot be built for some reason, such as trying to build a ``UNIQUE`` index on non-unique data, manual repair is needed to roll back the changes.

 .. warning::